Marshals marry after TT course proposal

 "I used to come here with my parents and have many happy memories - now Caroline and I are creating new memories," he added.

-Steve Babb captured the proposal whilst photographing the event and agreed to take photos when they returned for their Manx wedding.
+Steve Babb captured the proposal whilst photographing the event and agreed to take photos when they returned for their Manx wedding on Saturday.

 He said: "It was a very special moment, I think the crowd realised what was happening before Caroline did.